BillyZac/kyt-starter-static/README.md

 3. Scaffold your project with this command: `node_modules/.bin/kyt setup -r https://github.com/BillyZac/kyt-starter-taco.git`
 4. Install dependencies: `npm install`
 5. Serve up some delicious Taco-flavored React code: `npm run dev`.
 This runs a dev server with hot-reloading.
 Yum!
-6. There's a list of handy commands in your new project's README.
+6. Check out the `scripts` in your `package.json` for more handy commands.

 ## Tools